jamesmcnamara/shades/README.md

 // A => S => S
 value => set('visible')(value)
 ```
-Now, look at that last line, and the argument above, and you should be able to see that the above is equivalent to:
+Now, look at that last line, and the argument above, and you should be able to see that the last line is equivalent to:

 ```js
 // A => S => S